Orthopaedic Surgery Residency Program

-ERAS Application
+- ERAS Application

--- October 1st

-Personal Statement
+- Personal Statement

--- October 1st

-USMLE Transcript
+- USMLE Transcript

--- October 15th

-Letters of Recommendation -- October 15th
+- Letters of Recommendation (3 minimum)

-- The University of South Alabama Department of Orthopaedic Surgery will not be accepting applications from students who are enrolled in or have graduated from foreign medical schools beginning with the 2016 Match.
+5. The University of South Alabama Department of Orthopaedic Surgery will not be accepting applications from students who are enrolled in or have graduated from foreign medical schools beginning with the 2016 Match.

-Program Director: Richard Marks, M.D.
+Program Director: Jess Mullens, M.D.